jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 [Repealed]

 ### 32D Disclosure requirements for purpose of continuity provisions and public unit trusts
-(1) Upon the request of a trustee of a public unit trust, a unit holder of the public unit trust must provide the trustee with a written statement of persons associated with the unit holder.
+(1) On application by a trustee of a public unit trust, the unit holder must provide the trustee with a statement notifying them of persons associated with the unit holder.
-(2) A request must be made by notice.
+(2)
-(3) A unit holder who receives a request must provide the statement no later than 20 working days after the date on which the request is made.
+(3) A unit holder who receives an application must provide the statement no later than 20 working days after the date on which the application is made.
 (4) The trustee is entitled to rely on the statement as being correct, and the statement is treated as being correct, unless the trustee has reasonable grounds for believing that the statement provided is not correct.

 **Resident passive income**